CybersecurityPaladin/SOC-L1-questions/README.md

 **PTR** — Reverse lookup.

 <ins>**93: Application and OS are Vulnerable, which one will you priotize to fix and why?**</ins>
-I would prioritize fixing the operating system first, because it provides the foundation for all applications and has the highest impact if compromised.
+Fixing the operating system first, because it provides the foundation for all applications.

 <ins>**94: Can you do Network backet Analysis of HTTPS (SSL Enabled) traffic with Wireshark?**</ins>
 Yes, I can analyze metadata such as IPs, ports, TLS handshake, and certificates.